Patti Hendrix: Billboard

-On the week of August 19th, her single entered the Billboard Hot Soul Singles chart at #90, just behind another new entry, Alicia Bridges' single "I Love the Nightlife".
-It peaked at #65 on September 23rd.
+For the week of August 19, her single entered the Billboard Hot Soul Singles chart at #90, just behind another new entry, Alicia Bridges' single "I Love the Nightlife".
+It peaked at #65 on September 23.
 It spent a total of ten weeks in the chart.

 Cash Box

 With this first release for the Hilltak label, It was in the "Singles To Watch" on the Review page of the July 29 issue of Cashbox.
 Her vocals on the song which was about an older man's desire for a younger woman were described as gutsy and full of feeling.
 The backing vocals, tight guitar chorus and guitar work were also noted.

-For the week ending September 9, 1978 she was getting a fair amount of airplay on Black radio stations with George White's show at WGPR Detroit, Chuck Merrit's show at WRBD - FT.
+For the week ending September 9, 1978, she was getting a fair amount of airplay on Black radio stations with George White's show at WGPR Detroit, Chuck Merrit's show at WRBD - FT.
 Lauderdale, Jerry Rushian's show at WEDR Miami, Travis Smith's show at WYLD New Orleans and J.J.
 Jeffries show at KSOL San Francisco.
 And for the week ending September 16, it was getting played on George White's show at WGPR Detroit and Jerry Rushian's show at WEDR Miami.
-With her single getting airplay on Chris Turner's show at WGOK at Mobile, Alabama, it entered the Cash Box Top 100 R&B chart at #94 on August 26th.
-It made it to #56 on September 23rd, and held the position for another week.
+With her single getting airplay on Chris Turner's show at WGOK at Mobile, Alabama, it entered the Cash Box Top 100 R&B chart at #94 on August 26.
+It made it to #56 on September 23, and held the position for another week.
 It spent a total of seven weeks in the chart.